Every Baby Deserves a Chance for a Healthy Start

 Hushabye Nursery’s care model provides the ideal setting for the family-centered Eat, Sleep and Console (ESC) best practice care protocol for infants experiencing Neonatal Abstinence Syndrome (NAS).
 Hushabye Nursery is licensed with the Arizona Department of Health as a Level 1 Sub-Acute facility and is accredited through CARF International.

-Hushabye Nursery’s use of pharmacologic intervention is 4% compared with the average NICU use of 95%.
+Hushabye Nursery’s use of pharmacologic intervention is around 8% compared with the average NICU use of 95%.
 The American Academy of Pediatrics recommends non-pharmacologic management should be the first line of treatment for all newborns experiencing NAS.
 The National Association of Neonatal Nurses’ evidence-based practice reports that “[t]he Eat, Sleep, Console Model (ESC) is the number one modality that has shown to significantly reduce postnatal opioid use for the management of NAS and decrease length of hospital stay by as much as 73%.”
 The ESC model of care significantly decreases length of treatment and cost of care.
 ESC is the primary intervention for infants with NAS at Hushabye Nursery.

 Leadership Team

-Chief Financial & Operating Officer
+Chief Operating Officer

-Director of Community Programs
+Director of Community Outreach & Education

 Board of Directors